sollidsnake/pipman/README.md

 pipman MechanicalSoup pyrasite --target-dir=/tmp/
 ```

-You can search for pip packages with the argument `-s`:
+You can search for pip packages with the argument `-Ss`:
 ```
-pipman -s sympy
+pipman -Ss sympy
 ```

-You can install the generated PKGBUILD automatically with the argument `-i`:
+You can install the generated PKGBUILD automatically with the argument `-S`:
 ```
-pipman -i sympy
+pipman -S sympy
 ```

 Check `pipman --help` for more features.